 SERVICES FOR AVIATION – UPDATE TO WMO guides in aeronautical meteorology

 GENERAL CONSIDERATIONS

+[The General Considerations will be included in Part II of the Summary Report]

 Update to WMO guides in aeronautical meteorology

 WMO-No. 732 addressing service delivery

 1. The Guide to Practices for Meteorological Offices Serving Aviation (WMO-No. 732) was last updated in 2003 (second edition).
 The Standing Committee on Services for Aviation (SC-AVI) acknowledged that much of the technical content of WMO-No. 732 was outdated or duplicated other existing publications.
 With the tremendous assistance of a WMO consultant, SC-AVI has prepared a major update to WMO-No. 732 in terms of its structure and its content as well as in its name where it is to be retitled as the Guide to Services for Aviation.